apache/cordova-docs/docs/en/edge/plugin_ref/spec.md

 * `src` (required):
   Location of the file relative to `plugin.xml`.
-If the `src` file cannot be found, plugman stops and reverses the installation, issues a notification about the problem, and exits with a non-zero code.
+If the `src` file can't be found, plugman stops and reverses the installation, issues a notification about the problem, and exits with a non-zero code.

 * `target-dir`: